-If you listed the most popular countries for a holiday destination, Thailand would be, without a doubt, in the top five (regardless of budget and taste for tourism).
+If you listed the most popular countries for a holiday destination, Thailand would be, without a doubt, in the top five (regardless of budget and taste for tourism) perhaps because of the famous Bangkok Nightlife.
 But, what if you want to stay and make your living there?

 Being a newly industrialized country, Thailand may not have as many highly paid jobs as some western countries.
 A couple ways to find a job in Thailand is through job websites or contacting recruitment agencies like JOB Worker Service in Bangkok.

 If you are a foreigner, your chances of getting a job there depend on a number of aspects; so let’s dig into it and get you a job in Thailand!

 Where are You Applying From

 You don’t need to be in Thailand to apply for a job; however, it completely depends on:

 2. The urgency of the employer

 For high salary jobs, employers would preferably want to consider applications from job seekers worldwide to find a better option.
 Finding a job for less money from another country isn’t a common practice, but possible.